Nucynta ER Dosage

 Close monitoring is of particular importance when converting from methadone to other opioid agonists.
 The ratio between methadone and other opioid agonists may vary widely as a function of previous dose exposure.
 Methadone has a long half-life and can accumulate in the plasma.

 Titration and Maintenance of Therapy

 Individually titrate NUCYNTA® ER to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving NUCYNTA® ER to assess the maintenance of pain control and the relative incidence of adverse reactions.
-During chronic therapy, especially for non-cancer-related pain (or pain associated with other terminal illnesses), periodically reassess the continued need for the use of opioid analgesics.
+Continually reevaluate patients receiving NUCYNTA® ER to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
+During chronic therapy, periodically reassess the continued need for opioid analgesics.

 Titrate patients to adequate analgesia with dose increases of 50 mg no more than twice daily every three days.
 In clinical studies, efficacy with NUCYNTA® ER was demonstrated relative to placebo in the dosage range of 100 mg to 250 mg twice daily [see Clinical Studies (14)].

 Patients who experience breakthrough pain may require a dose increase of NUCYNTA® ER, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
 If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the NUCYNTA® ER dose.

 If unacceptable opioid-related adverse reactions are observed, the subsequent doses may be reduced.
 Adjust the dose to obtain an appropriate balance between management of pain and opioid-related adverse reactions.